 As the Galaxy A20 shows, you still make some trade-offs in performance, design and screen quality.
 But Samsung's latest budget phone also takes good photos and packs a long-lasting battery, making this device an intriguing option for budget-minded shoppers.

-You might also be tempted by the new Galaxy A21 if you're looking for improved photography capabilities.
-Last month, Samsung unveiled the next edition of the A21 with a quad-camera that includes a 16MP main camera and ultra wide, depth and macro lenses for more creative capturing.
+You might also be tempted by the new Samsung Galaxy A21 if you're looking for improved photography capabilities.
+Samsung unveiled the next edition of the A20 with a quad-camera that includes a 16MP main camera and ultra wide, depth and macro lenses for more creative capturing.
 It will be available this summer starting at $249.99.

 Galaxy A20 price and availability